Trump v. Cook: Supreme Court

-On October 1, the Supreme Court deferred an emergency request from Trump to remove Cook immediately, deciding to reconsider the issue in January.
-The Court scheduled oral arguments for January 21 the following month.
+On October 1, 2025, the Supreme Court denied an emergency request from Trump to remove Cook immediately, deciding to consider the issue after oral argument in January.
+On November 12, 2025, the Court scheduled oral arguments for January 21, 2026.
+Former U.S. solicitor general Paul Clement represented Cook at the Supreme Court, while the current solicitor general D. John Sauer defended the administration's position.